 Cheshire West and Chester Local Safeguarding Children Board (LSCB) is a key statutory mechanism for agreeing how the relevant organisations in each local area will cooperate to safeguard and promote the welfare of children in Cheshire West and Chester and for ensuring the effectiveness of what they do.
 Our aim is to work together so that children in Cheshire West and Chester can be safe from abuse or harm at home and within our community.
-To find about more about the work we do please click here.
+To find out more about the work we do read the Introduction Booklet to the LSCB

 If you have concerns about a child’s welfare, or feel that they may be being abused or neglected, please call Children’s Social Care Contact and Referral Team (CART) or the Emergency Duty Team (EDT) for help and advice.